 The American Institute of Physics and the U.S. Department of Energy (hyperlinked below) performed the most comprehensive independent review of my findings.

-First confirmed artificial elemental transmutation, depicted on 7-cent New Zealand stamp and erroneously attributed to Rutherford.
+Chemical equation for first confirmed artificial elemental transmutation, depicted on 7-cent New Zealand stamp and erroneously attributed to Rutherford.